Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 A few months ago, I found [tree-sitter](https://github.com/tree-sitter/tree-sitter) but didn’t use it since it was in the development stage and I had to build it myself to use it.
 When I checked it out again a few weeks ago, it was ready and plugins were being developed using `tree-sitter` such as [dim](https://github.com/narutoxy/dim.lua).

-[Turning vim into an IDE is not the goal of Neovim](https://neovim.io/charter/), but it's quickly evolving into the best IDE for vim users.
+[To turn vim into an IDE is not the goal of Neovim](https://neovim.io/charter/), but Neovim is quickly evolving into the best IDE for vim users.